 As we tested, we awarded points based on a rubric; at the end of the testing, we added the points and used them to help determine the best categories and awards for each model.

 The Advantages of Owning a Garden Cart

 Garden carts have a low center of gravity for stability that resists tipping while loaded.
-The cart is a convenient place to temporarily load soil while digging planting holes rather than covering up the grass or staining the sidewalk.
+The cart is a convenient place to temporarily hold soil while digging planting holes, rather than covering up the grass or staining the sidewalk.
 The low stance makes it convenient to load and unload heavy items like bagged soils, landscape boulders, or large trees.
 A garden cart can help with just about any yard work.

 - A garden cart lets you haul loads of between 200 and 1,200 pounds or more.

 - A garden cart can help those with limited strength, mobility, or stamina continue doing yard work.

 If you still want more info about purchasing or using a garden cart, read on for answers to some commonly asked questions.

 A garden cart is a two- or four-wheel vehicle that gardeners use to carry tools and supplies around the yard.